Have you been thinking about creating an eBook but delaying it because it’s time-consuming?

 Final thoughts on writing an eBook from scratch

-There are three basic things to create an eBook.
+There are three basic things to write an eBook.

 - Creation and promotion